dirkknibbe/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    -- React was created by the team at facebook because they needed to solve a really important problem and that was the fact that it is impossible to refresh every user's facebook page every time an event like a comment happens or a like button is pressed, these such events are happening at such a high rate facebook needed to update the DOM but not the whole DOM at one time, so they created React which is a UI library with notable features such as a virtual DOM which allows the real DOM to que up changes before it renders using a 'hook' called useState

 1. Describe component state.
+    -- state in react is an object like props but they are only managed within that component.

 1. Describe props.
+    -- props is an object like state but it's different in that it is passed to other components.
+Props are like a slice of state data that is it's own object and gets passed into other component functions.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    -- a side effect is basically anything that affects something outside of the scope of the function that is being executed. specifically a state variable is passed into a useEffect hook and the DOM gets something new rendered to it.